seewilds/github-profile/README.md

 student at Seneca College.<br>
 <br>
-I'm learning programming because I believe it's the future of everything, I love problem solving, and am interested in the collection of data, its transformation into information and the insight that follows.
+I'm learning programming because I believe it's the future of everything, I love problem solving, modelling with data and the insight that can come from that.
 Also, who doesn't want to be the protagonist from Snow Crash?

 <h3> Knowledgish Base </h4>
 <div style="display: inline-block">